 They work in a supportive environment alongside skilled tradespeople, doing a real job that gives them relevant vocational skills to be able to move on and secure sustainable employment.
 I’ve been able to invest in this through a fund managed by Resonance, whose mission is to dismantle poverty by investing in sustainable small businesses that deliver a social impact, in order to allow them to grow and develop whilst at the same time, providing a diversification of risk for the investor.

-And an opportunity to benefit from Social Investment Tax Relief
+And an opportunity to benefit form Social Investment Tax Relief

 A feature of the fund is that investments are made specifically into social enterprises eligible for Social Investment Tax Relief (SITR).
 This is a tax incentive, which offers investors a 30% tax break on those investments.
 Designed especially for individuals looking to invest into social enterprises and charities, SITR was introduced to offset the risk of investing.